Sign In Forgot Password

 e.arkysolomon@dorsheitzedek.org

-Earnest Arky Solomon (he/him/his) is honored to be the Education Director and is eager to support CDT in creating inclusive, meaningful, and justice oriented Jewish learning opportunities.
+Earnest Arky Solomon (he/him/his) has been honored to be CDT's Education Director for the past several years, supporting CDT in creating inclusive, meaningful, and justice oriented Jewish learning opportunities.
 In addition to working at CDT, Earnest is a SVARA Teaching Kollel fellow, which equips trans and queer teachers to lead empowering Talmud learning communities.
 Earnest received an M.A. in Jewish Studies at the Graduate Theological Union and a B.A. in Near Eastern Studies at UC Berkeley.
 Earnest draws on his education to create learning experiences rooted in history, storytelling, cultural arts, and social justice.
 Prior to moving East, Earnest ran an outdoor Jewish religious school in the Oakland Redwoods and a Jewish farming program at URJ Camp Newman.
 Earnest is married to Emma Arky Solomon and they enjoy playing board games, studying Torah, spending time with their two cats, and working to build a more equitable world.

 Administrative Assistant